-18.2 Policy objective 2 - Making best use of stock points
+20.2 Policy objective 2 - Making best use of stock points

 The Association is committed to making best use of social rented stock in the rural Stirling area by seeking to ensure that tenants are matched to houses that best meet their needs.
-In order to help meet this objective, we will award points as follows:
+In order to help meet this objective, we will award points as follows;

-18.2.1 Under occupation
+20.2.1 Under occupation

-We will award a set number of points, regardless of the number of bedrooms surplus, to all Scottish social housing tenants.
+We will award a set number of points regardless of the number of bedrooms surplus, to all Scottish social housing tenants.

-18.2.2 Two for one tenancies
+20.2.2 Tenancies

-If two council or housing association tenants with the rural Stirling area want to move in together and are willing to give up their existing tenancies (awarded only to the applicant with the higher priority).
+If two council or housing association tenants with the rural Stirling area want to move in together and are willing to give up their existing tenancies (awarded only to the applicant with the higher priority)

-18.2.3 Adapted properties
+20.2.3 Adapted properties